bryxosmmm/olisp/CHEETSHEET.md

-Awesome — I’ll create a detailed and stylish LLVM-in-OCaml cheat sheet, focusing on mimicking C language constructs (like if/else, loops, structs, functions, and some advanced topics) purely in IR generation, and format it all as a Markdown file for readability and sharing.
-I’ll get started and let you know when it's ready!

 # LLVM IR Codegen with OCaml

 **LLVM IR** is a typed, **Static Single Assignment (SSA)** IR: once you create a value, it never changes.
 LLVM code is built inside a **module** (`Llvm.llmodule`) using an **IRBuilder** (`Llvm.llbuilder`) to insert instructions at the current point.
 Typically you start with: